U.S., Russia, Ukraine and EU to meet on Ukraine crisis

 Further details of the meeting, which will be held at an unspecified location in Europe, are still being worked on, an EU source said.

-Separately, an EU diplomat said the EU plans to set up a special support group to help Ukraine stabilize its precarious economy and political situation.
+Separately, an EU diplomat said the EU plans to set up a special support group to help Ukraine stabilise its precarious economy and political situation.

 In a phone call on Monday, Kerry and Lavrov had discussed convening direct talks in the next 10 days between Ukraine, Russia, the United States and the European Union to defuse tensions, the U.S. State Department said.